 Tameside College and Clarendon Sixth Form College has a community focus with an emphasis on improving the life chances of its learners and the local community.
 The curriculum offer provides opportunities to gain well respected qualifications at all levels which enable progression in higher education or into employment supporting the growth of priority sectors.
-In academic year 2021/22 the college achievement rates must be viewed in line with the overall impact of Covid 19 and care must be taken in regard to trend analysis and the use of national comparators.
-The overall college achievement rate has declined by 5.4% however benchmarking results within the sector confirms that our performance remains strong comparatively and the reintroduction of grade boundaries, along with the reintroduction of exams, following CAG and TAG assessments, has impacted overall achievement rates.
+In academic year 22/23 the college achievement rates is 86.7%, +1.6% improvement since 2021/22 and +2.1% above national average (NA).
+At 85.5%, the 16-18 achievement rate has improved by +2.0% since last year and is 1.4% above NA and at 88.8%, the 19+ achievement rate has improved by +0.8% since last year and is +3.3% above NA.

-The number of study programme students who have not achieved a grade 4 or better by age 16 and so are required to continue to study English and/or Mathematics remains extremely high.
+The number of study programme students who have not achieved a grade 4 or better by age 16 and so are required to continue to study English and/or Mathematics is now at an all-time high.
 The College has a GCSE grade improvement strategy where the very significant majority of learners will re-sit the GCSE with a view to grade improvement in 1 year and a longer-term achievement of grade 4 for many.
 A very small minority of study programme learners will complete functional skills when on entry level programmes.
-The College has grade 6 ALPs for it's A level provision at C6 and a Grade 5 for BTEC vocational courses at Tameside College, these scores have declined in the past academic year since the reintroduction of Grade Boundaries.
+The College has grade 5 ALPs for the A level provision at C6 which has returned to the pre-covid achievement rate and a +0.1 value added for one grade vocational value added which sets us in the